 Like most other modern CMS it is also:

 - Mobile-first and responsive.
-Grab any Bootstrap themes you like and integrate them with a few minutes work.
+Grab themes from any CSS frameworks you like and integrate them with a few minutes work.
 You can assign themes on a per-page basis.
 It ships with Bootstrap but if you're prepare to roll your own templates you can use anything you want.

 - Well documented: Every class and method is documented and a User Manual, Developer Guide and API are available.

 Is there anything it is not suited for?